piesauce/piesauce.com/aboutme.md

 I currently live in Toronto, which I think is the greatest city in the world.
 I previously lived in Amsterdam, which I thought back then was the greatest city in the world.
 Before that, I lived in Delft, NL, which I also thought was the greatest city in the world.
 Yes, I am a hopeless romantic when it comes to cities.

-I am currently writing a book about my urban experience.
-The book is part-travelogue, part-autobiography, part-data based urban policy prescriptions, part-cultural critique.
-I hope to finish it by the end of this year and therefore have publicly posted this on my website to remind myself!

 ### Hobbies.